Migrating Birds range

 “The development of the social enterprise is enabling the women to not only learn new skills but also use existing ones which they’ve been unable to utilise since being here.
 One woman is a trained graphic designer but has been unable to work in the UK.
 As well as making the craft pieces she has also worked with our graphic design company, Stripeyhorse, to develop the Shelanu brand.
 Another lady was a teacher, she is looking forward to using her skills to lead workshops for the community to share the new skills she has learnt.”
 Emma Daker, Exhibitions and Project Development Manager, Craftspace.

-Funded by The Baring Foundation & Arts Council England.
+Previous partners and funders The Baring Foundation & Arts Council England.

 Developing people, ideas and opportunities through contemporary craft.